About this article

 Table of contents

-ChannelEngine supports the handling of order returns, but the return process itself varies per channel.
+ChannelEngine supports the handling of order returns, but the return process itself varies per marketplace.

 There are four possibilities:

-- The channel declares the return - after the customer has consulted the channel's customer service, or declared the return in the channel's back-end.
+- The marketplace declares the return - after the customer has consulted the marketplace's customer service, or declared the return in the marketplace's back-end.

 - The merchant declares the return - after the customer has consulted the merchant's customer service.

-- The channel does not support automated returns - affiliate channels with limited order integration, or channels that handle returns manually.
+- The marketplace (a.k.a. channel) does not support automated returns - affiliate channels with limited order integration, or marketplaces that handle returns manually.

-- The channel declares and handles the return for a marketplace-fulfilled order - the order was fulfilled via Fulfillment by Amazon (FBA), and returned to Amazon.
+- The marketplace declares and handles the return for a marketplace-fulfilled order - the order was fulfilled via fulfillment by Amazon (FBA), and returned to Amazon.